• Facebook

 This old fashioned Southern cornbread dressing recipe is a classic that’s a must-have for every Thanksgiving table.
 It’s made with celery, onions, homemade cornbread, white bread and plenty of herbs.
 You’ll never look at cornbread stuffing the same way again!

 Looking for the perfect cornbread stuffing recipe for your holiday meal?
 This cornbread dressing is a staple in many Southern households for good reason – it’s absolutely delicious!
-Serve it alongside slow cooker creamed corn and bacon roasted brussels sprouts.
+Serve it alongside other side dish recipes such as slow cooker creamed corn and bacon roasted brussels sprouts.

 Southern Cornbread Dressing in a baking dish topped with chopped parsley.